tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 * **[Static site generators](#staticsitegenerators)**: Used to author content and build the web output.
 * **[Hosting and deployment options](#hostinganddeployment)**: Used to build, deploy, and host the web output.
 * **[CMS platforms (mostly headless CMSs)](#cmsplatforms)**: Provides an online GUI for authoring/publishing.
 In many cases, content is stored in plain text files and pulled in from GitHub.
-* **[Tools for reading the OpenAPI specification](#openapitools):** Used for reading and displaying content formatted according to the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).

-Note that the tools below are particularly useful for writing and deploying the [non-reference content](docnonref.html) in your project.
-For tools that will read an [OpenAPI specification document](pubapis_swagger_intro.html) and generate interactive reference documentation, see [Other tools to parse and display OpenAPI specs](pubapis_docs_as_code_tool_options.html).

-{: .note}
 As explained in [Docs-as-code tools](pubapis_docs_as_code.html), I'm primarily focusing on static site generators and hosting/deployment options rather than traditional help authoring tools (HATs).
 See [Why focus on publishing API docs?](pubapis_overview.html#why-focus-on-publishing-api-docs) for more background.

+{: .note}
+The tools below are particularly useful for writing and deploying the [non-reference content](docnonref.html) in your project.
+For tools specifically related to the [OpenAPI specification](pubapis_swagger_intro.html), see [Ultimate Guide to 30+ API Documentation Solutions](https://nordicapis.com/ultimate-guide-to-30-api-documentation-solutions/) from Nordic APIs and [Tools and Integrations](https://swagger.io/tools/open-source/open-source-integrations/) from Smartbear.

 * TOC
 {:toc}

 ## Static site generators {#staticsitegenerators}

-### What are static site generators?

-Static site generators (you can view a full list at [Staticgen.com](https://www.staticgen.com/)) are applications that run on the command line and compile a website.
+Static site generators are applications that run on the command line and compile a website.
 For example, you might have various files defining a layout, some "include" files, a configuration file, and your content files.
 The static site generator reads your configuration file and pushes your content into the layout files, adds whatever includes are referenced (such as a sidebar or footer), and writes out the HTML pages from the Markdown sources.
 Each page usually has the sidebar and other navigation included directly into it, as well as all the other layout code you've defined, ready for viewing online.

 With a regular content management system (CMS) like WordPress, content is actually stored in a separate database and dynamically pulled from the database to the web page on each user visit.
 Static site generators don't have databases &mdash; all the content is on the page already, and nothing is dynamically assembled on the fly through PHP or other server-side scripting.
 The entire website is fully built when the user arrives; nothing changes dynamically based on the user's profile (unless done with client-side JS).